-Laurel awards specialized associate degrees (occupational) and diplomas, and an associate degree in nursing (occupational).
+Laurel awards specialized associate degrees (occupational) and diplomas, and associate degrees in nursing (occupational).

 In order to earn a specialized associate degree or diploma, a student must successfully pass all courses in the program as outlined in the graduation requirements section of the catalog.
 Certificates may be awarded for the successful completion of individual courses.